Foxcirc/Foxcirc/README.md

 # Hi

-`last updated: Wed Mar 29 12:47 PM CEST 2023`

 Hi, I’m Moritz! (he/him)

-I am a 16yo programmer who lives in germany and enjoys programming at a low level.
+I am a 16yo programmer who lives in germany and enjoys programming.

 I mostly like to code game-engines and programming languages but unfortunately I lost a lot of stuff because my computer kinda died and I wasn't keeping backups.